 The NHS is admired across the globe.
 It is widely seen as an exemplar of universal health coverage, being ranked as the world’s best healthcare system by US-based think tank the Commonwealth Fund in its most recent reports.
 Due to its reputation, there is strong demand from international buyers to access its expertise, experience and innovations.
-Rahul Agarwal, export hub lead for healthcare and life sciences at the Department for International Trade (DIT) explains how Healthcare UK, a joint initiative of Department of Health and Social Care (DHSC), the DIT and NHS England, is here to support the NHS family in maximising this opportunity.
+Rahul Agarwal, export hub lead for healthcare and life sciences at the Department for International Trade (DIT) explains how Healthcare UK, a joint initiative of Department of Health and Social Care (DHSC), the DIT and NHS England, and the NHS Confederation's Associate of the Month, is here to support the NHS family in maximising this opportunity.

 Why look internationally?

 There are benefits to the NHS from engaging internationally.
 This includes generating revenue to re-invest into our patient services.
 However, it’s more than this.
 It is about enhancing clinical research and innovation partnerships and expanding reputations of some of our NHS world-class providers.
 It also gives opportunities to health professionals to exchange and expand their knowledge, supporting recruitment and retention.